Proposals for receiving PRACE resources are subject to PRACE peer review that comprises a technical review followed by scientific one.

 Technical reviewers are selected based on experience in PRACE systems and software and preferably some application area.
 Technical reviewers assess proposals in regard to feasibility for the requested PRACE system and appropriateness of the amount of requested resources.
 Technical reviewers may also determine that a PRACE system different from the one requested would be more suitable for the proposed project.
 The recommendations of the technical reviewers are used by the Access Committee in assessing and recommending allocation of available resources to proposed projects.

 Scientific reviewers are selected based on expertise in at least one scientific aspect of a proposal.
 Scientific reviewers may be selected from among reviewers proposed by applicants, but for a given proposal at most one reviewer may be selected from the applicants list of suggested reviewers.
 Each proposal is reviewed by experts selected by the PRACE peer review staff seeking to assure as good a coverage as possible of the scientific aspects of the proposal.
 Scientific reviewers work independently from each other and their assessments are submitted to the PRACE peer review staff.
 The outcomes of the technical and scientific reviews are communicated to the applicants that have a right to reply before the outcome is forwarded to the Access Committee.
-Any reply form applicants will be included in the documentation sent to the Access Committee that will rank the proposals that have undergone scientific review.
-Scientific reviewers must sign a PRACE confidentiality and no-conflict of interest form assuring no conflict in the reviewing process.
+Replies from applicants will be included in the documentation sent to the Access Committee that will rank the proposals that have undergone scientific review.
+Scientific reviewers must follow the PRACE Conflict of Interest and Confidentiality Policy to ensure they do not have any conflict in the reviewing process.

 Reviewers’ input is the most important element in the peer review process and therefore assessments should be timely, objective, fair and informed.
 It is essential that reviewers provide constructive criticism with evidence and information to support statements made.